Need a discount on popular programming courses? Find them here. View offers

 Check Price

-What is a Mining Motherboard?
+What Is A Mining Motherboard?

-A while ago, GPUs became the most crucial components of mining rigs when CPU mining could no longer result in sufficient profit.
 And so, by connection, crypto mining motherboards also became vital parts of a mining rig, as they can support multiple graphics cards running simultaneously.

-Choosing the right motherboard is important to your rig’s profitability.
 After all, the more GPU slots it has, the more processing power you can theoretically have.

 But what exactly is a mining motherboard?

-Mining mobos typically have many more PCIe slots capable of supporting multiple graphics cards that can run at the same time to solve complex mathematical problems and run millions upon millions of calculations during the mining process.
-These calculations, once verified, can return some cryptocurrency, which you can then hold or sell for profit.
+Mining mobos typically have many PCI-e expansion slots (PCI Express), each capable of supporting multiple graphics cards.
+These can then be run at the same time to solve complex mathematical problems and run millions upon millions of calculations during the mining process.

 Related: